thunderock/BiasNet/README.md

 # BiasNet
-Deep Reinforcement Learning for Street Fighter II
+Learning Relational Bias from Differential Scenes for Deep Reinforcement Learning

 * All experiment notebooks are in experiments directory.
 To run them ou might have to move them to root directory first and then run them.
 * Also some of them were not run after the recent changes. (probably should not include this in final version).